AKloc/BookNotes/Brotopia.md

 	- Sex parties where business was commonly discussed.
 If women attend, they get a reputation that follows them.
 If they don't attend, they're deemed prude.
 	- Day one sexual harassment.
 "I'm in an open relationship with my wife, she can find men, but I can't find women.
 How about it?"
 	- UNDERLYING THEME: These attitudes are baked into the culture of these organizations when they're male-dominated.
 - Reddit, 4chan, etc suffer from the same types of things.
-Story about how Reddit cofounders were raised in the inter
+Story about how Reddit cofounders were raised on the internet, thought insane racist subreddits and whatnot were generally "fine" because of their own perspectives.

 **What can I do with this?**
 - What